 Let’s say you have a big following in Brazil, and you are located in Europe.
 You should then pitch to news outlets in Brazil showing them that you are hot in this area and that they should write about you.

-You should also share some demographics that you know about your audience, age, gender, etc., and also perhaps some interest areas if you have some statistics on this.
+Alongside this you should also share some demographics that you know about your audience, age, gender, etc, and also perhaps some interest areas if you have some statistics on this.

 You can also include some deeper stats like follower growth and engagement rate on different channels.
 Follower growth is how much your fanbase is growing week by week, and the engagement rate is how engaged your followers are in the content you share on the platform.